CQCL/pytket-docs/manual/manual_circuit.rst

 A :py:class:`~pytket.circuit.QControlBox` accepts an optional ``control_state`` argument in the constructor.
 This is either a list of binary values or a single (big-endian) integer representing the binary string.

 Lets now construct a multi-controlled Rz gate with the control state :math:`|0010\rangle`.
+This means that the base operation will only be applied if the control qubits are in the state :math:`|0010\rangle`.

 .. jupyter-execute::